Data privacy law updates eyed by Singapore

 Insurance data security laws skirt political turmoil

-Across the United States, a unique approach to lawmaking has seen radical success in making data security a little bit stronger for one industry—insurance providers.
+Across the United States, a unique approach to lawmaking has proved radically successful in making data security stronger for one industry—insurance…

 CEOs offer their own view of a US data privacy law